Universal Limitations on Quantum Key Distribution over a Network: Lower bounds on privacy

 We will now generalize this result to the setting of multiplex channels.
 We begin with a fully separable pure state $\phi^n\in\FS\left(:\vv{A'^{ n}L}:\vv{B^{ n}R}:\vv{P}:\right)$.
 Here the notation $\vv{X^{ n}}$ means we consider $n$ copies of all subsystems $X_1,...,X_M$.
 Application of $n$ copies of the isometric extension of multiplex channel $\mc{N}_{\vv{A'B}\to\vv{AC}}$ results in a pure state $\psi^n_{:\vv{A^{ n}L}:\vv{R}:\vv{C^{ n}P}:E^{n}}$.
 Let us now choose one party, ${\bf X}_i$, $i\in\{1,...,M\}$ as the distributing party.
 Party ${\bf X}_i$ performs a POVM $\mc{Q}=\left\{Q_x\right\}$ with corresponding random variable $X=\{x,p(x)\}$ on her subsystem, resulting in a classical-quantum-...-quantum (c{\bf q}) state

 where $\omega^x$ is the post measurement state of the remaining parties and Eve.
-Party ${\bf X}_i$ then processes $X$ using classical channels $X\to Y$ and $Y\to Z$, where $Y=\{y,q(y)\}$ and $Z=\{z,r(z)\}$ are classical random variables. $Y$ is kept by party ${\bf X}_i$ (to be used for the key) and $Z$ is broadcasted to all other partners (and Eve).
+Party ${\bf X}_i$ then processes $X$ using classical channels $X\to Y$ and $Y\to Z$, where $Y=\{y,q(y)\}$ and $Z=\{z,r(z)\}$ are classical random variables. $Y$ is kept by party ${\bf X}_i$ (to be used for the key) and $Z$ is broadcasted to all other trusted parties (and Eve).
 Upon receiving $Z$, the other parties then perform their respective POVMs with the goal of estimating the key variable $Y$.
-Thus, as shown in Ref.~\cite{DW05}, every partner ${\bf X}_j$, where $i\neq j\in\{1,...,M\}$, obtains a common key with ${\bf X}$ at a rate $r_n^{i\to j}$ of
+Thus, as shown in Ref.~\cite{DW05}, every trusted party ${\bf X}_j$, where $i\neq j\in\{1,...,M\}$, obtains a common key with ${\bf X}$ at a rate $r_n^{i\to j}$ of

 where in a slight abuse of notation we use ${\bf X}_j$ as a placeholder for $A^n_jL_j$, $R_j$ or $C^n_jP_j$, depending if ${\bf X}_j$ is in $\{{\bf A}_a\}_a$, $\{{\bf B}_b\}_b$ or $\{{\bf C}_c\}_c$, respectively.
 The second and third case corresponds of the reverse and direct scenarios in Ref.~\cite{pirandola2009direct}, respectively.
 Whereas,